-Mt.
-Wire (commonly referred to as “Big Beacon” by locals) is one of the prominent foothill peaks due east of downtown Salt Lake City.
-The peak is easily recognized by the two large reflector panels just south of the summit, used for transmitting telephone signals between Salt Lake and Park City.
-Atop Mt.
-Wire is an old airway beacon, which you can climb should you desire an extra 25 feet of elevation.
+Mount Wire is one of the prominent foothill peaks due east of downtown Salt Lake City.
+The peak was easily recognized by the two large reflector panels just south of the summit, used for transmitting telephone signals between Salt Lake and Park City, but they were removed in 2013.
+Atop Mount Wire is an old airway beacon, which you can climb should you desire an extra 25 feet of elevation.

 While Mt.
 Wire is a relatively low elevation peak, it is an outstanding spring hike of over 2,000 vertical feet with incredible views in every direction, rampant wildflowers, and wildlife that includes the occasional rattlesnake or mountain lion.
 In most years the peak can be hiked free of snow in April, and is an excellent “tune up” for the bigger mountains.

 Take I-15 4th south exit and continue east through downtown, up past the University of Utah, and turn left (east) on Sunnyside Avenue.
-Continue past Hogle Zoo and Pioneer Park, and park at the trailhead immediately east of Pioneer Park, there is a large trail sign here, and parking for about 10-15 cars.
+Continue past Hogle Zoo and This is the Place Heritage Park, and park at the trailhead immediately east of the Park, there is a large trail sign here, and parking for about 10-15 cars.

 Additions and Corrections[ Post an Addition or Correction ]